Anxiety Counseling & Therapy

 Most clients start feeling better after the first few sessions.
 This is because our sessions are heavy on practical application, equipping you to deal with stress in day-to-day life.
 Of course, no one’s timetable is exactly alike.
 Sometimes the greatest healing of all occurs slowly, incrementally, by taking baby steps to correct our thinking and change our behavior.

-We offer treatment for anxiety in both our Lakewood and Longmont offices.
-If you are ready to contact us, we invite you to call me at 720-551-4553 for a free 20-minute phone consultation.
-You can schedule your appointment via phone, email, or the scheduling system on our website.
-Right now, because of COVID-19, we offer both in-person and online anxiety counseling.
-We’re open to whichever option you feel more comfortable with.
+Take the first step, when you are ready to contact us, we invite you to call us at 720-551-4553 for a free 20-minute phone consultation.
+We offer counseling in Lakewood & Longmont Colorado or virtually.
+You can schedule your appointment via phone, email, or the contact page on our website.
 We look forward to hearing from you!